PABlond/GraphQL-Flask-JWT_API/README.md

     user(token: <TOKEN>) {
         _id
         email
-        token # A new token with a new expiration date }
+        token # A new token is requested with a new expiration date }
 }
 ```